Kpah Sherman: Northern Cyprus

 Sherman Moved to Cetinkaya TSK in 2012.

-He was said to have been in phenomenal form in the KTFF Süper Lig, scoring 8 goals with Cetinkaya TSK by February 2013 and was among top scorers.
+He was said to have been in phenomenal form in the KTFF Süper Lig, scoring 8 goals with Cetinkaya TSK by February 2013 and was among the top scorers.
 Instrumental to Cetinkaya TSK's 2012–13 title, he won the 2014–15 Tanzanian Premier League after transferring to Young Africans S.C., making him the first Liberian to win league titles in two different countries.

 South Africa

 Sherman transferred to Mpumalanga Black Aces F.C. in 2015.

 When the first half of the 2015-16 National First Division was over, Mpumalanga Black Aces F.C. loaned him to Santos Engen in the winter transfer window.

 Santos Engen chief director Zeca Marques commended the Liberian international as "arguably one of the best players we ever signed."

 Malaysia

 In 2017, Sherman signed for MISC-MIFA.
 He scored his first goal for them in a 3–3 draw with UiTM F.C. and scored 6 goals by the end of September, finishing the season with 7 goals and 3 assists in 9 appearances, helping MISC-MIFA avoid relegation and extending his contract for the 2018 season.
 On 7 December 2018, Sherman signed for Malaysia Super League club PKNS.
 He helped PKNS FC retain its spot in Malaysian Super League by scoring 14 goals in 19 games.
 He went on to finish the 2019 season as the Super League Golden Boot winner.
 On 27 November 2019, Sherman joined Malaysia Super League club Kedah FA.
+He later signed for rival Sri Pahang in 2023.